DeepakAtariya/Design-Patterns-JS/FacadeDesignPattern/README.md

-###We are going to develop a calculator using facade design pattern:

 #Facade Design Pattern
 - Facade design pattern is a structural design pattern.
 It is used to hide complexity of subsystem and provide simple and easy to use interface to clients.
 - There are various use case of facade design pattern such as follows: